-- Comb your hair before you shampoo your hair.
+- Detangle.
+Comb your hair before washing your hair.
 Tangles in the hair do not let the shampoo work properly and evenly on your hair and can lead to breakage.
 They can cause the hair to get entangled even more.

-- Wet your hair well under a shower.
-Do not forget to wet it in layers.
+- Wet Hair.
+Wet your hair thoroughly before washing your hair.
 Partition your hair if it is long and stand under the shower till your are sure your hair is saturated with water.
-Wet hair is essential for the shampoo to lather though more lather does not mean the shampoo is good.
-It only means the shampoo is harsh.
-That is why it is important to dilute it in the first place.
+Wet hair is essential for the shampoo to lather and any cleansing products works better on wet hair.

 - Wash your Hair Straight Up.
 Do not flip your head over while washing your hair.
 Do not pile your hair on top of your head.

-- Once your hair is wet, take a little shampoo (which is in liquid condition) in hand and start applying on scalp.
-It will lather well.
-Cover all your scalp and start massaging it.
+- Do Not Use Nails.
+Cover your scalp with shampoo and start massaging it.
 Do not use your nails or palms.
 Just use your finger balls.
-Use the lather produced to wash the body of the hair.
-Do not worry about its adequacy.
-The hair will get cleaned with that amount of shampoo.
+Use the lather produced to wash the hair length.
+Do not use extra shampoo.
+Repeat, if required.

-- Wash your hair properly and follow up with another round of shampoo.
-Always go for two rounds of shampoo - first one is to remove all the dirt and second one is to ensure clean hair.
+- Repeat, if required.
+It is advised to wash your hair twice.
+First one is to remove all the dirt and second one is to ensure clean hair.
 You can do it only once if you are sure the scalp and hair is not really dirty.
 Only remember to use even lesser shampoo in the second round as the hair is really wet and will lather quite well with a very little shampoo.
 Keep it on your head for 2-3 minutes and wash off.

 - Condition.
 Follow up with conditioner after washing your hair.
 Apply conditioner on the hair length from ears down and leave it on for a few minutes.
 You could also use a hair mask or a deep conditioner once a month which you must keep on your hair for 20-30 minutes.